l3-hpc/visit-for-fvcom/README.md

 On a Mac from command line, I can look at images with 'open'.
 On Henry2, with 'display'.
 On atmos...(let me know and I'll put it in the documenation).

-If you've never run before...

-Before running, do:

-cp setpaths.py.template setpaths.py

-Then set the paths

 To open GUI from command line: